-[17:55] And I guess at this time of year we're more conscious than ever of the darkness and the shadow of death.
-Some of us no doubt will remember Christmas's past and will know the pain of some who are now absent.
+And I guess at this time of year, we're more conscious than ever of the darkness and the shadow of death.
+As some of us, no doubt, will remember Christmas's past and will know the pain of some who are now absent.

-And something deep down within us groans, doesn't it, when we experience that.
+[43:02] And something deep down within us groans, doesn't it, when we experience that.
 We understand the scandal of it.
 We know it just should not be like this.

 Yes, our world is so wrong.
 It is sick.
 It needs healing.
-You see, all of these things are merely symptoms caused by the ultimate rupture at the very heart of our universe, caused by human beings in rebellion against God, the Creator.
+You see, all of these things are merely symptoms caused by the ultimate rupture at the very heart of our universe.

+It's caused by human beings in rebellion against God, the creator.
 And no power on earth can possibly ever cure that.

 We've got the United Nations and the G8 and the IMF and the EU and a hundred other human institutions and powers.
 But have they ever cured our world?
+We've had communism.

-We've had communism, we've had fascism, we've had capitalism, we've had socialism.
+We've had fascism.
+We've had capitalism.
+We've had socialism.
 Have these cured our world?

-[19:14] Some of them have nearly destroyed our world.
-Will nationalism save us? even the prophets, even the holy men, even the great kings of Israel of the past, none of them could heal the hearts of human beings.
+Some of them have nearly destroyed our world.
+Will nationalism save us?

+[44:11] Even the prophets, even the holy men, even the great kings of Israel of the past, none of them could heal the hearts of human beings.
 None of them could undo the entail of man's sin.

-And God saw, said Isaiah in our reading, that there was no man, no one, to mediate and intercede for humanity's sickness, no one to bring healing.
+God saw, said Isaiah in our reading, that there was no man, no one to mediate and intercede for humanity's sickness.
+No one to bring healing.